parasiticfrisk/iNaturalist_references/README.md

 1.	———.
 “A Revision of the North American Spiders of the New Genus Socalchemmis (Araneae, Tengellidae).” *American Museum Novitates 3339* (June 22, 2001). http://hdl.handle.net/2246/2892.
 1. Polotow, Daniele, Anthea Carmichael, and Charles E. Griswold.
 “Total Evidence Analysis of the Phylogenetic Relationships of Lycosoidea Spiders (Araneae, Entelegynae).” *Invertebrate Systematics 29*, no. 2 (June 11, 2015): 124. https://doi.org/10.1071/is14041.
 1. Russo, Ronald A. “Plant Galls: Desert Treasures.” *Fremontia 38/39*, no. 4/1 (October 2010/January 2011): 40–45. https://cnps.org/wp-content/uploads/2018/03/FremontiaV38.4_39.1.pdf.
+1. Saylor, Lawrence W. “Synoptic Revision of United States Scarab Beetles of the Subfamily Dynastinae, No. 1: Tribe Cyclo-Cephalini.” *Journal of the Washington Academy of Sciences 35*, no. 12 (December 15, 1945): 378–86. https://biostor.org/reference/134149.
 1. Sheikh, Sofia I., Anna K. G. Ward, Y. Miles Zhang, Charles K. Davis, Linyi Zhang, Scott P. Egan, and Andrew A. Forbes.
 “Ormyrus Labotus (Hymenoptera: Ormyridae): Another Generalist That Should Not Be a Generalist Is Not a Generalist.” *Insect Systematics and Diversity 6*, no. 1 (January 1, 2022): 1-14. https://doi.org/10.1093/isd/ixac001.
 1. Spagna, Joseph C., Edgar A. Valdivia, and Vivin Mohan.
 “Gait Characteristics of Two Fast-Running Spider Species (Hololena Adnexa and Hololena Curta), Including an Aerial Phase (Araneae: Agelenidae).” *Journal of Arachnology 39*, no. 1 (June 22, 2011): 84–91. https://doi.org/10.1636/b10-45.1.
 1. Starrett, James, Ashley Bui, Rowan McGinley, Eileen A. Hebets, and Jason E. Bond.
 “Phylogenomic Variation at the Population-Species Interface and Assessment of Gigantism in a Model Wolf Spider Genus (Lycosidae, Schizocosa).” *Insect Systematics and Diversity 5*, no. 5 (September 1, 2021): 1-13. https://doi.org/10.1093/isd/ixab016.